Aceinna/gnss-ins-sim/README.md

         algorithm=algo)
 ```

-ins_sim.Sim supports running multiple algorithms in one simulation.
-All the algorithms should have the same input and same output.
-In this case, the parameter algorithm should be a list of user defined algorithms.
+**gnss-ins-sim** supports running multiple algorithms in one simulation.
+You can refer to demo_multiple_algorihtms.py for example.

 There are three kinds of vibration models: